 Pinto Beans Recipe - a simple classic!EASY PINTO BEANS RECIPE: Enjoy homemade pinto beans with this classic and simple recipe: Soak beans overnight.
 Rinse.
 Add beans to pot.
 Add water.
 Add salt, add a whole onion (or dice it up) and a head of garlic.
 Bring to boil, then bring down to simmer.
 When they get soft, taste and add more salt if desired.
 This usually takes about 2-3 hours.
-Optional additions and variations: Chile de Arbol, destemmed Sprigs of Savory, Thyme and/or Oregano Cumin powder Chipotle peppers (gives it a smo...
+Once the beans are cooked and soft, you can add any other ingredients to spice it up!
+Optional additions and variations: Chile de Arbol, destemmed...

 Seed DonationsWe love providing seed donations to Seed Libraries!
 We are thankful for organizations and groups that are helping their community through seed libraries and other seed sharing opportunities.
 Every year we donate lots of seeds to seed libraries, non-profits and community gardens over the years.
-Do you know of a non-profit seed library in your city that needs seeds?
-Have them contact us at support@sandiaseed.com for seeds.
-We typically do our seed donations in September thru November each year...
+We offer our seed donations in October each year.
+Do you know of a non-profit or seed library in your city that needs seeds?
+Have them contact us in September/October at support@sandiaseed.com to see i...

 Gardening by the Zodiac SignsWhen it comes to planting in your garden, soil, sun and seasons aren't the only factors to consider.
 It turns out the the zodiac signs can be just as important.
 For the best results, they should be considered when choosing plants for your garden.
 What to plant in your garden according to your zodiac sign.
 ARIES (March 21 to April 20) You are a fiery, energetic, and quick individual who likes spicy, invigorating plants and foods.
 Growing onion, garlic chives, basil, cayenne peppers, a...